Salzburg line

 Project Roadmap

-Salzburg line in full operation.
+The Salzburg line is in full operation.

-As soon as the new 380 kV Salzburg line is in operation, the dismantling of the existing 220 kV and 110 kV lines will start.
-The dismantling is part of the Salzburg line project and has been approved as part of the EIA.
+As soon as the new 380 kV Salzburg line is in operation, the dismantling of existing 220 kV and 110 kV lines will begin.
+The dismantling work is part of the Salzburg line project and part of the EIA approval process.</p

-Start of construction of the Salzburg line
+Start of construction of the Salzburg line.

 Federal Administrative Court confirms positive EIA decision